 Every (Food) Story has a Beginning

 When I was a kid, my mother always served a vegetable platter at every party.
-There, on the table between a birthday cake and the birthday-girl or boy’s favorite dish, always sat an oddly fancy cut glass serving tray with rigid dividers decisively separating the coarse carrot sticks, stringy celery, and canned black olives, somewhere in the vicinity of a bowel of diluted ranch dip.
+There, on the table between a birthday cake and the birthday-girl or boy’s favorite dish, always sat an strangely out-of-place crystal serving tray with portioned dividers separating the coarse carrot sticks, stringy celery, and canned black olives.
 Although I’ve come a long way from serving this appetizer of my own parties, I love that I can take this American classic and reimagine it in a way that celebrates homegrown, organic, and heirloom vegetables.

 Essential Elements of a Garden-Homegrown Grazing Platter